Endzior/transactioner/README.md

 # Transactioner

-This repository contains an assignment solution by one of the companies.
-This readme will contain some random bits and assumptions regarding the small app I will write here.
+This repository contains a solution to an assignment given by one of the companies.
+This readme will contain some random bits and assumptions regarding the small app I wrote in this repo

+## env_logger

+Make sure RUST_LOG is not equal to debug or lower, that might pollute the output in the final binary.
+If it is not set - the default will be taken which is currently `warn`.

 ## Dispute can only occur on Deposit transactions